thape-cn/oauth2id/README.md

 # First user is admin

-The first user will automatically become the admin, please ignore 500 erros as jwt token at first sign-in not via login screen.
+The first user will automatically become the admin, please ignore 500 erros as jwt token at first sign-up not via login screen.

 # Dev env setup